baragon23/bug-frogger-game/README.md

 1. The player can move left, right, up and down
 2. Vehicles cross the screen
 3. Vehicle-player collisions happen logically (not too early or too late)

+## Code
+The game makes use of the Canvas feature of Javascript and various classes and prototypes.